crimx/observable-hooks/docs/guide/render-as-you-fetch-suspense.md

 ## Usage

-Just like the [Render-as-You-Fetch (using Suspense)](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) in React Docs, we first define the data source, then use it directly in Components under Suspense Components.
+Just like the [Render-as-You-Fetch (using Suspense)](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) in React Docs, we first define the data source, then use it directly in Components under Suspense context.

 ### Observable Resource